Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

 * A flexible network / system laydown based on the Python networkx framework
 * Nodes and links (edges) host Python classes in order to present attributes and methods (and hence, a more representative model of a platform / system)
-* A ‘green agent’ Information Exchange Requirement (IER) function allows the representation of traffic (protocols and loading) on any / all links.
+* A 'green agent' Information Exchange Requirement (IER) function allows the representation of traffic (protocols and loading) on any / all links.
 Application of IERs is based on the status of node operating systems and services
-* A ‘green agent’ node Pattern-of-Life (PoL) function allows the representation of core behaviours on nodes (e.g. Hardware state, Software State, Service state, File System state)
+* A 'green agent' node Pattern-of-Life (PoL) function allows the representation of core behaviours on nodes (e.g. changing the Hardware state, Software State, Service state, or File System state)
 * An Access Control List (ACL) function, mimicking the behaviour of a network firewall, is applied across the model, following standard ACL rule format (e.g. DENY/ALLOW, source IP, destination IP, protocol and port).
 Application of IERs adheres to any ACL restrictions
 * Presents an OpenAI Gym interface to the environment, allowing integration with any OpenAI Gym compliant defensive agents
-* Red agent activity based on ‘red’ IERs and ‘red’ PoL
+* Red agent activity based on 'red' IERs and 'red' PoL
 * Defined reward function for use with RL agents (based on nodes status, and green / red IER success)
 * Fully configurable (network / system laydown, IERs, node PoL, ACL, episode step period, episode max steps) and repeatable to suit the training requirements of agents.
 Therefore, not bound to a representation of any particular platform, system or technology
 * Full capture of discrete metrics relating to agent training (full system state, agent actions taken, average reward)